ChriStingo/NowSeat/README.md

 ## Execution
 1. Start server with `node NowSeat-Broker/server.js`
 2. Start node-red sensors with `node-red`  and check http://localhost:1880 to start the simulation
-3. Start the WebApp with `npm start` and check http://localhost:4200 to open the web app
+3. Start the WebApp by going to the folder NowSeat-WebApp, running `npm start` and check http://localhost:4200 to open the web app